 This program provides a place to study and contribute to theory, practice and policy concerning adult learning in organizations, communities, workplaces and social movements in local, national and international contexts.
 An interdisciplinary program, it highlights critical social analysis, transformative learning, creative inquiry, social justice and international/global awareness.

 Interested in child-centered, evidence-informed teaching?
 This non-thesis teacher education program leads to the Ontario Teacher's Certificate of Qualification in elementary education and an MA degree.
 You can also choose to do an optional qualifying research paper to pursue more advanced graduate study.
 The EdD program builds expertise and knowledge in child study with a focus on special education, security, and child and youth well-being.

 This program offers critical and scholarly skills in counselling and clinical psychology, and trains counsellors and psychologists in psychological services.
 It focuses on psychological practice and counselling services required by community agencies and educational institutions, as well as critical perspectives on psychological and mental health.
 Graduates may apply for registration with the College of Psychologists of Ontario.

 A course-based professional development program where you'll learn and develop counselling skills for a variety of work settings.
-Cohorts for this program include Counselling and Psychotheraphy, Global Mental Health and Counselling Psychology, and Guidance and Counselling.
+Cohorts for this program include Counselling & Psychotheraphy, Global Mental Health & Counselling Psychology, and Guidance & Counselling.

 This program is a forum for systematic reflection on curriculum, including a critical examination of the substance, purposes, and practices for bringing about learning in educational settings.
 You can choose to select one of seven emphases, including arts in education, critical studies in curriculum and pedagogy, digital technologies in education, Indigenous education and decolonization, qualitative methodologies, science, mathematics and technology, and well-being.